lurchmath/nine-to-five/plan.md

 # What should I be able to do?

- * Ensure that you can do multiple slow tasks in parallel.
  * Ensure that you can terminate a task and it doesn't do anything more.

 # What's not supported?